SENSAAS/sensaas/README.md

 here the mean of the score of the target and of the aligned source will be used to rank solutions and to fill matrix-sensaas.txt

-**2. If you want to repeat in order to find alternate alignments when they exist (eg: aligning a fragment on a large molecule):**
+**2. If you want to repeat in order to find alternate alignments when they exist (for example when aligning a fragment on a large molecule):**

-  		python meta-sensaas.py target.sdf source.sdf -r 100
+  	python meta-sensaas.py target.sdf source.sdf -r 10

- here 100 alignments of the source will be generated and clustered.
+ here 10 alignments of the source will be generated and clustered.
 Outputs are:

  - the file **sensaas-1.sdf** with the best ranked alignment - it contains 2 molecules: first is Target and second the aligned Source
  - the file **sensaas-2.sdf** (if exists) with the second best ranked alignment - it contains 2 molecules: first is Target and second the aligned Source